Cryptolens/cryptolens-cpp/README.md

     if (license_key->check()-has_feature(1)) { std::cout << "Hello, Mr President!" << std::endl; }
     else                                     { std::cout << "Welcome!" << std::endl; }

-As can be seen above two types are used to represent license keys, the RawLicenseKey and LicenseKey.
-All queries regarding properties of a license key need to be performed on the LicenseKey object.
-The purpuse of the RawLicenseKey class is to enable offline activation, where a previous activation can be saved to disk and then later loaded to check the validity of a license key without needing to make any HTTP requests.
-This is enabled by the RawLicenseKey containing a cryptographic signature, which is checked during the construction of the RawLicenseKey.
+As can be seen above, two types are used to represent license keys, the `RawLicenseKey` and `LicenseKey`.
+All queries regarding properties of a license key need to be performed on the `LicenseKey` object.
+The purpuse of the `RawLicenseKey` class is to enable offline activation, where a previous activation can be saved to disk and then later loaded to check the validity of a license key without needing to make any HTTP requests.
+This is enabled by the `RawLicenseKey` containing a cryptographic signature, which is checked during the construction of the `RawLicenseKey`.

 Offline activation example: